We work to reduce injury, death, and property loss by providing fire prevention and safety education based on national, state, and local data.

 - In 2018, there were 66 fire deaths in Oregon

 - The majoring of fire deaths (70.2%) occurred in residential occupancies

 Roughly 70 percent of home fire deaths occur in homes with no smoke alarms or with smoke alarms that are not functioning properly.
-Smoke alarms are the great safety success story of the 20th century but they are only useful when they are working.
+Smoke alarms are your best protection against injury and death in home fires, but they are only useful when they function properly.